 1.6.1 The Council has undertaken extensive public and stakeholder engagement and consultation in preparing the Development Brief.
-Details of the comments received through the consultation/engagement process, and how the preparation of the Brief has taken account of them can be found in the Consultation Statement.
+Details of the comments received through the consultation/engagement process, and how the preparation of the Brief has taken account of them can be found in the Consultation Statement (This link has now been deactivated).
 Key components of this engagement were a placemaking workshop at Burton Memorial Hall on 19 May 2016 and a public drop-in event at the Memorial Hall on 29 June 2016.
 A further drop-in event was also held at Burton Memorial Hall on Wednesday 3 May 2017 (4-8pm) to enable community engagement on this Draft brief.